Bay Area Reporter

-Background

-Co-founded by Bob Ross and Paul Bentley on April 1, 1971, the Bay Area Reporter—known by locals for most of its history by the initials B.A.R. that were included in its nameplate until April 2011—was originally distributed to gay bars in the South of Market, Castro District, and Polk Gulch areas of San Francisco.
-Today, the paper is distributed throughout the Bay Area and beyond.
+The Reporter is a founding member of the National Gay Newspaper Guild.
+In 2009, the Reporter had an audited weekly circulation of 29,000, making it the fourth-largest LGBT newspaper in the United States, after New York's Gay City News, the Philadelphia Gay News, and the Washington Blade.

 History

-The Bay Area Reporter has evolved to become one of the most respected LGBT community newspapers in the United States.
-Its annual Pride issue in June is the largest and most-read edition of the year.
-It also features its reader's choice awards on its anniversary in the first week of April, with a special "BESTIES: The LGBT Best of the Bay" (Renamed "The Besties") edition.
+On April 1, 1971, Bob Ross and Paul Bentley published the first edition of the Bay Area Reporter.
+It was originally distributed to gay bars in the South of Market, Castro District, and Polk Gulch areas of San Francisco, but since expanded distribution to throughout the Bay Area.
+In 1975, Ross bought co-founder Bentley.

-In the 1980s, the Bay Area Reporter became a leading source of updated developments about the AIDS crisis; in 1983, the paper broke the story that up to 40 percent of people with AIDS in the United States were from racial and ethnic minorities, shattering a widely held stereotype that AIDS was a "white gay man's disease."
+In the 1980s, the Reporter became a leading source of updated developments about the AIDS crisis; in 1983, the paper broke the story that up to 40 percent of people with AIDS in the United States were from racial and ethnic minorities, shattering a widely held stereotype that AIDS was a "white gay man's disease."
 In 1998, the paper made headlines around the world with its now-famous "No Obits" headline, marking the significance of HIV treatments by noting the first time since the AIDS epidemic began in 1981 that the newspaper received no death notices in a given week.

-With an audited weekly circulation of 29,000, the Bay Area Reporter is the fourth-largest LGBT newspaper in the United States, after New York's Gay City News, the Philadelphia Gay News, and the Washington Blade (its annual souvenir Gay Pride issue in June is the paper's biggest of the year, with a print run of 50,000).
-The award-winning newspaper is well known for its editorial commentary, investigative reporting, extensive sports journalism, and arts and entertainment writing.